Learn

 What this looks like with Locai

-Compliance is easier to evidence when the model, the data, and the logs are all things you actually own, not things a vendor describes in a whitepaper.
+Compliance is far easier to evidence when the machine, the model and the logs are all things you own, not things a vendor describes in a whitepaper.

 Frequently asked questions